binkley/homebrewery-files/witch.md

 # The Witch
 A D&D 5e (2024) full-caster class. <br>
-Not a Cleric, Druid, Sorcerer, Warlock, nor Wizard.
-Definitely not a martial.
-Someone to respect, listen to, and fear in confrontations.
+Your Witch is a full caster rooted in willpower, wisdom, and presence.
+Not a Bard, Cleric, Druid, Sorcerer, Warlock, nor Wizard &mdash; and certainly not martial.
+Respected and listened to, allies seek you, and enemies fear you.

-The Witch is **High** in _complexity_ akin to Bard, Druid, Monk, Sorcerer, or Warlock.
+Your Witch is **high** in complexity for player classes.
+You are distinct and can echo other casters in a witchy way without multiclassing.

 ##### Core Witch Traits